lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 A composite signature's value MUST include two signature components and MUST be in the same order as the components from the corresponding signing key.

-Note that there are two different context strings `ctx` here: the first is the application context that is passed in to `Composite-ML-DSA.Sign` and bound to the composite signature combiner.
+Note that there are two different context strings `ctx` here: the first is the application context that is passed in to `Composite.Sign` and bound to the composite signature combiner.
 The second is the `ctx` that is passed down into the underlying `ML-DSA.Sign` and here Composite-ML-DSA itself is the application that we wish to bind, and outer `ctx` is already contained within the `M'` message.

 # Composite Functions {#sec-sigs}